Marcus Spears (defensive end): Regular season

+Postseason

 Charitable work

 Spears was actively involved in community service projects during his time at LSU.
-His sister, Deidre was a three-year letterwoman on the basketball team at LSU, while starting two of those years for the Lady Tigers.
 As a rookie, Spears was a member of the Cowboys 2005 Rookie Club, a program designed to introduce rookie team members to community service in the Dallas area which included work with The Salvation Army, Children's Medical Center Dallas and Meals on Wheels.
 In the spring, Spears was a co-chair, along with teammate DeMarcus Ware, for the second annual Taste of the NFL: The Ultimate Dallas Cowboys Tailgate Party at Abacus restaurant that benefited The North Texas Food Bank.
 The event raised enough money to provide 330,000 meals to North Texans in need.

-In 2008 Marcus Spears donated $6,500 to a high school student by the name of Willie Forbes, who was going on a trip to Europe for 21 days with People to People Student Ambassadors.
-In Europe, Willie visited France, Italy, and Greece.
-While in those countries, Willie visited sites such as the Eiffel Tower and the Parthenon.
-He and Marcus now share a great friendship.

 Personal life

-Spears and his wife, retired WNBA player Aiysha Smith, have three children: Macaria Reagan Spears (born 2007), Marcus Rayshon Spears, Jr. (born 2009), and Miko Reign Spears (born 2013).
+Spears and his wife, retired WNBA player Aiysha Smith, have three children: Macaria Reagan Spears (born 2007), Marcus Rayshon Spears Jr. (born 2009), and Miko Reign Spears (born 2013).

-Marcus is a Christian who attends TD Jakes church in Texas.
+Marcus is a Christian who attends TD Jakes' church in Texas.

 TV career

 In August 2014, Spears became a co-host of SEC Nation, the SEC/ESPN Network's flagship show.
 SEC Nation is a weekly college football preview show offering insight into upcoming national and SEC football games.

 He is a regular contributor to the Paul Finebaum Show, broadcast daily on the SEC Network.
 He is affectionately referred to as "The Big Swagu".

 In 2015, Spears began hosting a TV show called DFW Outdoorsman The show covers hunting, fishing, and other similar activities in the North Texas area.

 Beginning with the 2017 college football season, Spears began hosting Thinking Out Loud on the SEC Network with former Alabama quarterback Greg McElroy.

 Spears now appears regularly on ESPN morning shows Get Up!, First Take, and its flagship NFL studio show, NFL Live.
+Spears does Monday Night Countdown before Monday Night Football.